openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getEntries(deviceId: string, keyPrefix: string, callback: AsyncCallback&lt;Entry[]&gt;): void;

-Obtains all KV pairs that match the specified key prefix for a device.
+Obtains the KV pairs that match the specified key prefix for a device.
 This method uses an asynchronous callback to return the result.

 -   Parameters